 A frame can take a normal looking picture a long way, and some of the best places for art framing in Rochester are:

-Frame Shop of Henrietta does custom jobs that are a combination of fine carpentry, aesthetics and interior design.
+Frame Shop of Henrietta does custom jobs that are a combination of fine carpentry, aesthetics, and interior design.
 With over 40 years of hands-on experience they have framed everything from old photographs, military medals and car bumpers, to oil paintings and sports jerseys.

-At The Great Frame Up they offer the finest and most comprehensive selection of frames and mats available in the industry.
-In service since 2004, Creativ Framing & Design fuses a custom framer’s experience and technical skill with an artist’s eye for color and design.
+In service since 2004 Creativ Framing & Design fuses a custom framer’s experience and technical skill with an artist’s eye for color and design.
 Owner Allison Nichols will do everything to exceed expectations and make your custom framing experience an enjoyable one.

 By the way we have also discussed the art scene in: